 What is Internet Addiction?

-Internet Addiction Symptoms
+Types of Internet Addiction

 With this being said, if using it becomes the bane of your existence it can signify you have an unhealthy dependence on the Internet.
 Behaviors illustrating this addiction include:

 - Even when you are not using the Internet you are thinking about what you will check or do online next to overcome boredom or get out of whatever task you're doing

 - Your length of use is longer than you intended

-10 Ways to Stop Internet Addiction
+10 Steps to Internet Addiction Recovery

 1. Admit You Have a Problem

-2. Find an Accountability Partner
+2. Find an Accountability Partner or Seek Therapy

 Read More: Technology addiction is no laughing matter.
 If you suspect you're suffering from cell phone addiction, you should take a moment to read our guide on breaking cell phone addiction.

-3. Limit Your Computer Use
+3. Limit Your Computer and Smartphone Use

 Setting a timer will help limit your use and free you up for more important endeavors.
 You can also limit your computer use by setting network session preferences or using parental control software.
-Though this software is essentially for kids, you could also use the software - especially with the help of a family or friend - to limit your computer usage.
+Though this software is essentially for kids, you can also use the software - especially with the help of a family or friend - to limit your computer usage.